wfondrie/asms-ml-short-course/docs/2_dimensionality_reduction.md

 Open the [Tensorflow Embedding Projector](https://projector.tensorflow.org/) website.
 This website provides a browser interface to implementations of a few common embedding algorithms (PCA, t-SNE, UMAP).
 An _embedding_ is a low-dimensional space into which you can translate high-dimensional vectors.
 MNIST images are 28x28 pixels, thus they can be represented as 784 dimensional vectors.
 (Q: How did we get this number?)
 For visualization purposes, we transform the original 784 dimensional data into embeddings of two or three dimensions.

-[b]Compare the dimensionality reductions achieved by PCA and t-SNE.[/b]
+**Compare the dimensionality reductions achieved by PCA and t-SNE.**

 - Select "Mnist with images" in the drop-down menu in the top left corner.
 - Choose "label" as the "Color by" value.
-- Explore the [b]PCA embeddings[/b].
+- Explore the **PCA embeddings**.
 Rotate and drag the data projection.
 Change between two and three dimensions (bottom left).
 Which digits occur close to each other?
 Why?
 - What does "Total variance described" (bottom left) mean?
 Why does this value change when you switch between two and three components?
 - Is PCA a good embedding?
 Why (not)?
-- Switch to [b]t-SNE embeddings[/b].
+- Switch to **t-SNE embeddings**.
 Is there a runtime difference between PCA and t-SNE?
 - Observe how the embeddings evolve as t-SNE is trained for multiple generations.
 - Do you see unexpected clustering of the data?
 For example, how does t-SNE group the digit `1`?
 - Try different hyperparameters.
 What are the effects of the perplexity and learning rate hyperparameters?